Q. Introduce yourself and your baby/babies.

-A. I am Deena Prince, from Vasai, working as a Critical Care in a multi-specialty hospital.
-I have a 5 year old little angel name Kenisha.
+A. I am Deena Prince, from Vasai, working as a Critical Care in a multi-speciality hospital.
+I have a 5-year-old little angel name Kenisha.
 Her name means a beautiful life, because after all she has made me become a mother, and life is truly beautiful with her.

 Q. First thing first, how did you fall in love with bicycling?

 A. Cycling has been my childhood love, however, once I entered the professional line, academics, carrier overpowered my passion and somehow my cycle remained untouched for a few years.
 But after marriage whenIi pursued my Masters, my husband again gifted me a cycle -Maxis, which I started using as my mode of commute daily.
 And that’s where I found my profound love for cycling.

 Q. What role does your bicycle play in your life?

 A. Bicycle plays a very important role in my life, pedalling helps me be fit.
 I work in a cardiac department and I do need to run around for emergencies, so fitness helps me in my job too.
 Secondly, at home my daughter keeps me on my toes, so the more fit I’m, the more I can run around behind my daughter too.
 I usually begin my day with a ride or else end my day with a ride, those few hours when I cycle I feel like I have meditated.
 This helps me be myself and makes me stronger physically and mentally.

 Q. How has your training/racing evolved/changed since becoming a mom?